qscgy/ridge-detector/README.md

 ```

 ## Directory structure
 There are two separate directories you will need.
 The first is the sequence directory, which contains all colonoscopy sequences and the ColDE outputs (each in a separate directory).
+The relative paths from this directory are the keys in all annotation files.
 This is assigned to the variable `sequence_dir` in `scribble.py`.
 Using the ColDE model `colon_norm_preall_abs_nosm`, mine looks like this:
 ```
 /playpen/Datasets/geodepth2
 ├── 000